1. Do you plan to reduce public administration?

 2. What are the three ministries that you would most like to lead?

-Ministry of Education, Ministry of Environmental Protection and Regional Development and Ministry of Culture.
+Ministry of Health, Ministry of Welfare, Ministry of Environmental Protection and Regional Development (MEPRD).

-3. How should the work of the Corruption Prevention and Combating Bureau (KNAB) be changed?
+3. In what way should the work of the Corruption Prevention and Combating Bureau (KNAB) be changed?

 4. Should Latvia remain within the European Union and NATO?